Picture of the main university campus building

 Collaboration

-Prior to embarking on a research collaboration (even small or informal projects), researchers should ensure that all partners have a shared understanding of good research practice and responsibilities, and that issues of IP and authorship are carefully considered.
-Many of the resources in the first (overview) section of this page will be useful to stimulate discussion of this topic.
+Prior to embarking on a research collaboration (even small or informal projects), researchers should ensure that all partners have a shared understanding of good research practice and responsibilities, and that IP, conflicts of interest, and authorship are carefully considered to prevent issues.
+Many of the resources in the research integrity overview section of this webpage will be useful to stimulate discussion of this topic.
 Particular challenges may be presented where the research is being undertaken across international boundaries and the Montreal statement will be helpful in considering these.

 Training and Online Resources